mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Mission_Objectives.md

 #### photoId

 The `photoId` parameter will add a photo to the iDroid mission info section.
-Its additional parameters are a little backwards, though: if `addFirst` is true, it will use the vertical photo.
-If `addSecond` is false, it will use a horizontal photo.
+If `addFirst` is true, it will use the vertical photo on the left.
+If `addSecond` is true, it will use a vertical photo on the right.
 There is also a seemingly unused (non-functional, orphaned) `isComplete` parameter.

 The photo index is generated into this `.ftex` texture path: